 A few wooden stakes go deep into the Quad soil near the steps of Coram.
 Just the heads stick out, but not so high as to catch a mower blade during the growing season.
 Unless you flopped down on the ground some warm day and bruised your backside on one, you might never know they’re there.

-But Physical Plant workers know they’re there, and for a very good reason: Each May, they string rope between the stakes, and the rope helps guide the precise placement of the grandstands that cozily seat about a thousand parents and friends for Commencement.
+But Facility Services workers know they’re there, and for a very good reason: Each May, they string rope between the stakes, and the rope helps guide the precise placement of the grandstands that cozily seat about a thousand parents and friends for Commencement.

 The stakes make a pretty good metaphor for the way Bates revisits most of its annual events.
 We all have our tickle files and, again speaking metaphorically, we’ve all driven various markers into our routines that remind us how to put on annual shows like Reunion or Commencement.

 Before the inauguration of Elaine Tuttle Hansen on Oct.
 26, the last presidential inauguration at Bates was 13 years ago (when the youngest current Bates students were 5 years old).
 And while the basic traditions and rituals of an inauguration are well-known in academe, no one at Bates wanted to go search for the old stakes.
 “We saw the weekend as an opportunity to show the new President the intellect, vigor, and the breadth of the College she had come to lead,” said Judy Head, who worked with the 33-member Inauguration Committee of faculty, students, alumni, and staff.

 To paraphrase part of President Hansen’s inaugural address, the ritual of an inauguration may look to the past for guidance, but its spirit is prospective, not retrospective.
 As she put it, an inauguration affords opportunities “for expressing our hopes and aspirations, our desire for change, and our will to improve.”